 TO FARO & TAVIRA

-Our autumn birdwatching tour to Portugal begins with a flight from London Gatwick to Faro.
-We transfer east to our first hotel, adjacent to the coast at Tavira - a journey of around 45 minutes.
+Our autumn birdwatching tour to Portugal starts with a flight from London Gatwick to Faro.
+We transfer east to our first hotel, close to the coast near Tavira - a journey of around 45 minutes.

-Situated right at the heart of the Ria Formosa Natural Park in Portugal’s popular eastern Algarve region, the comfortable four-star Vila Gale Albacora Hotel will be our base for the first three nights of the holiday.
+Situated right on the doorstep of the Ria Formosa Natural Park in Portugal’s popular eastern Algarve region, the comfortable four-star Ozadi Tavira Hotel will be our base for the first three nights of the holiday.
 Depending upon flight schedules, there may be time to enjoy our first Portuguese birding close by the hotel this afternoon.
 Night Tavira

 Days 2 - 3